-Under the Proposed Action, Kirtland AFB, AMAFCA, and construction contractors would ensure the handling and storage of any hazardous materials and petroleum products is carried out in compliance with applicable laws and regulations1.
-Implementation of the Proposed Action would adhere to applicable management plans such as the installation's Integrated Pest Management Plan and Spill Prevention and Countermeasure Control Plan.
-The severity of a potential impact from an accidental release would vary based upon the extent of a release and the substance(s) involved.
-In accordance with the Kirtland AFB SWPPP, each project associated with the Proposed Action would be reviewed to ensure proper erosion and sediment control measures are considered and incorporated into project designs.
-Additionally, projects that would individually or cumulatively disturb 1 or more acres of land would obtain coverage under the 2017 NPDES CGP prior to construction.
-The CGP requires preparation and implementation of site-specific SWPPPs.
+26 Under the Proposed Action, Kirtland AFB, AMAFCA, and construction contractors would ensure 27 the handling and storage of any hazardous materials and petroleum products is carried out in 28 compliance with applicable laws and regulations.
+Implementation of the Proposed Action would 29 adhere to applicable management plans such as the installation's Integrated Pest Management 30 Plan and Spill Prevention and Countermeasure Control Plan.
+The severity of a potential impact 31 from an accidental release would vary based upon the extent of a release and the substance(s) 32 involved.
+In accordance with the Kirtland AFB SWPPP, each project associated with the 33 Proposed Action would be reviewed to ensure proper erosion and sediment control measures are considered and incorporated into project designs.
+Additionally, projects that would 34 individually or cumulatively disturb 1 or more acres of land would obtain coverage under the 35 2017 NPDES CGP prior to construction.
+The CGP requires preparation and implementation of 36 37 site-specific SWPPPs.

-1 Kirtland AFB, AMAFCA, and construction contractors would be subject to applicable laws and regulations pertaining to hazardous materials and wastes, as well as installation-specific protocols and procedures.
+&lt;sup>1 Kirtland AFB, AMAFCA, and construction contractors would be subject to applicable laws and regulations pertaining to hazardous materials and wastes, as well as installation-specific protocols and procedures.
 These requirements would be written into contracts in accordance with the Kirtland AFB HWMP.

-Final PEA Addressing Upgrade of the Stormwater Drainage System at Kirtland AFB AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES
+Draft PEA Addressing Upgrade of the Stormwater Drainage System at Kirtland AFB AFFECTED ENVIRONMENT AND ENVIRONMENTAL CONSEQUENCES